Does Shinhan Financial Group (SHG) Pay a Dividend? (2026)

 Yes.
 Shinhan pays a dividend and has moved to quarterly payments, with a forward yield around 2.6 percent as of June 2026.
 As a Korean stock, dividends are subject to Korean withholding tax for foreign holders.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with SHG's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with SHG's investor relations page or your broker before acting on them.